 Landes, Ethan and Everett, Jim A.C.
-(0021) AI Should Develop Human Empathy, Not Replace It.
+(2025) AI should develop human empathy, not replace it.
 In: Perry, Anat and Cameron, C. Daryl, eds.
 Empathy and Artificial Intelligence: Challenges, Advances, and Ethical Considerations.
 Cambridge University Press.
-(In press) (KAR id:112446)
+(In press) (Access to this publication is currently restricted.
+You may be able to access a copy if URLs are provided) (KAR id:112446)

 |